SteveMcArthur/docpad-plugin-authentication/README.md

 **Don't test in development mode with dynamic pages**

 To write out any information, such as username, that is returned from the login, you will need to mark the page as dynamic (and install the [clean urls plugin](https://www.npmjs.com/package/docpad-plugin-cleanurls)).
 However, this seems to cause a problem when in development mode and the live reload.
 I don't think this is specific to this plugin, but it means you will end up in a loop of the page regenerating and reloading.

+**Plugin checks for configured authentication strategies**

+The plugin now checks the configured authentication strategies all have a clientID and clientSecret.
+If not, these strategies are removed and a warning issued through the console.
+If no strategies are configured, a warning will be issued that no pages will be protected by authentication.

 ## Example